MattCSmith/Project-365/README.md

 ## Day 58
 #### **Project:** Leaderboard
 Re-wrote and finished the language files for milestone replies.
 Checked over the milestone replies implementation and launched it 🎉

+## Day 59
+#### **Project:** Leaderboard
+Today I implemented a lastUpdated feature.
+I had noticed the leader board always looked pretty stale and most of the profiles on the leaderboard had not posted for several days or more.
+This feature now ensures that each profile was updated within the last three days at least.